shundhammer/qdirstat/doc/Treemap.md

 ## Where did my Download Go?

 We've all been there...
-You click on something in your Inernet browser, and it starts to download something; a movie or whatever.
+You click on something in your Internet browser, and it starts to download something; a movie or whatever.
 OK, so let's watch it.
 But... where did it go?
 Why doesn't the browser _ask_ me where to store it?